IzzetGunturk/Barbershop-website/README.md

 # 💈 Barbershop website
-This is my first React project ever what i have made in 2021.
+This is my first React project ever what I have made in 2021.

 ## 🛠️ Technologies